rust-unofficial/patterns/src/patterns/behavioural/strategy.md

 The main advantage is separation of concerns.
 For example, in this case `Report` does not know anything about specific implementations of `Json` and `Text`, whereas the output implementations does not care about how data is preprocessed, stored, and fetched.
-The only thing they have to know is context and a specific trait and method to implement, i.e,`Formatter` and `run`.
+The only thing they have to know is a specific trait to implement and its method defining the concrete algorithm implementation processing the result, i.e., `Formatter` and `format(...)`.

 ## Disadvantages